void4/PySHCLiveReader/README.md

 If you are using a different Stronghold version or want to extend support for new fields, use [CheatEngine](https://cheatengine.org/) or the here included `search.py` to search for the memory addresses, then update the corresponding table in `tables.py`.

 The header row indicates the name of all cells in its column, their size in bytes and their type (i=integer, s=string).
 There is one line for each player.

+## Closing notes

+This library is written very generally, it can be easily reused for other programs and games.
+The address table format makes it especially suited for those with several players.